SirishaJP/Character-Car/README.md

 4. Massive layoff - loss of labor.
 5. Difficulty to analyse buying pattern in customers.

-On keeping these key points in mind, our project Hooptie-robo will focus on market analysis of Hooptie cars in Germany.
-Hooptie cars
+On keeping these key points in mind, our project Hooptie-robo focuses on:

+1.
+2.
+3.
+4.
+5.
+6.